WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI-Unsupported.md

 #### setPrimaryCellStyle

 Sets the primary style of a cell.
+[Cloud 1.56]

 + Parameters